Yuriysteam/yuriysteam.github.io/_posts/2019-04-17-scooter-sharing-watch-app.md

 Speed is valuable for unlocking, finding the right vehicle and getting to the desired destination.
 The idea of supporting a watch app might be expensive right now.
 I believe with time, watch can help companies to differentiate from the competition and provide a smoother and enjoyable experience.

 Micro-mobility gaining popularity because it’s faster than car-based trips.
-Sometimes even faster a public transportation.
+Sometimes even faster public transportation.
 In my opinion scooters and bikes will not change transportation in the cities, but will be a solid addition to current means.
 To have a better experince in the future I [propose a set of ideas](/desing/2019/04/16/ux-micro-mobility.html) for scooters and sharing services.